 Why stay here?

-Nestled under a grove of ancient false mopane trees, Davison’s Camp is situated in a remote, private corner of Hwange National Park.
+Place: Davison’s Camp is situated in a remote, wildlife-rich corner of Hwange National Park.
 Named after the founder of Hwange National Park and its first warden, Ted Davison, the camp overlooks an extremely productive waterhole that attracts a variety of plains game and predators.
-Eight comfortable en-suite tents and one family unit, along with a viewing deck, lounge and dining area stretching out onto an open deck with a fire pit, together offer the quintessential Hwange experience.
+Game drives and nature walks explore the private concession.

 Unique Selling Points